 - As very cautious creatures, rats tend to follow the same pathways every night and explore new grounds and locations only if necessary.

 - Both rat types are nocturnal and go out mostly during the night.

 - Both roof rats and Norway rats have poor eyesight so they tend to get close to everything they wish to inspect.

 - Rats are fearful animals and will avoid new objects dropped in their environment (such as traps and baits) for a while before they dare approach them.
 So, when figuring out how to trap a rat or how to set up rat poison blocks or rat poison pellets, it pays to first set inactive traps and non-poisonous baits to make the rodents trust them.

-- Both Norway rats and Roof rats carry a lot of diseases that can affect us or our pets.
-You can find detailed information about them on the site of the CDC (Centres for Disease Control and Prevention) as well as in other health-related organizations, but here are some of the main offenders: Hantavirus Pulmonary Syndrome, Lassa Fever, Rat Bite Fever, Salmonellosis, Leptospirosis, the Plague, and others.
+- Both Norway rats and roof rats carry a lot of diseases that can affect us or our pets.
+You can find detailed information about them on the site of the CDC (Centers for Disease Control and Prevention) as well as from other health-related organizations, but here are some of the main offenders: hantavirus pulmonary syndrome, Lassa fever, rat bite fever, salmonellosis, leptospirosis, plague, and others.